cislow970/vmware-powercli/Tagging/README.md

 The cmdlets use a local cache of the IDs of the following objects: VM, Tag, Category, Cluster, ESX, Datastore.
 The cache is based on data structures in JSON format in order to speed up the queries, limiting the interaction with the vCenter to the only request of the "Tag - Object" associations.

+# Configuration cmdlets

+The cmdlets use the credentials to authentication to the vCenter where one of the operations indicated below is to be performed.
+Cache refresh cmdlets should only be used when it is assumed that the content of the vCenter may have changed due to the creation of new objects and new associations.

+It is necessary to make manually a working directory, for example "C:\Tagging", where to save the credentials, cache and the results of the queries.
+The working directory is mapped at the head of the ***Tag.ps1*** file:

+``$global:Tagging = "C:\Tagging"``

+* The credentials are saved on file "creds.xml" within the working directory defined above.
+* The cache is created in the "TagCache" folder within the working directory defined above.
+* The exports in CSV format are saved in the "TagQuery" folder in the working directory defined above.

 # Loading cmdlets

 To run the cmdlets, after downloading the ***Tag.ps1*** file, its contents must be loaded into memory: